aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/scaling.md

 sidebar_position: 50
 ---

-Now lets scale up our entire application architecture further than we did in the CA section and see how the responsiveness differs.
+In this lab exercise, we'll scale up our entire application architecture further than we did in the CA section and see how the responsiveness differs.

 ```file
 autoscaling/compute/overprovisioning/scale/deployment.yaml